Electronic Travel Authorisation (ETA)

 You can:

-If you are coming to the UK for another reason, check if you need a visa instead.
+If you're coming to UK for another reason, check if you need a visa instead.

 An ETA does not guarantee entry to the UK.
 You still need to either: